 Our primary source of revenue is the royalties that we receive on sales of marketed products that utilize our proprietary technology.
-We receive royalties on three marketed products that utilize our proprietary PEGylation platform, namely PEGINTRON®, Macugen®, and CIMZIA®, with PEGINTRON being the largest source of our royalty income.
+We receive royalties on three marketed products that utilize our proprietary PEGylation platform, namely PEGINTRON[®], Macugen[®], and CIMZIA[®], with PEGINTRON being the largest source of our royalty income.
 During 2009, our agreement to receive royalties from Pegasys for the treatment of hepatitis C expired.

-Product Indication Company Expiration

-PEGINTRON (peginterferon alfa-2b) Chronic hepatitis C Merck U.S2016

-Europe-2018

-Japan-2019

-Macugen (pegaptanib sodium injection) Neovascular (wet) OSI Pharmaceuticals, Inc. 2014
+Product Indication Company Expiration PEGINTRON (peginterferon alfa-2b) Chronic hepatitis C Merck U.S.-2016 Europe-2018 Japan-2019 Macugen (pegaptanib sodium injection) Neovascular (wet) age-related macular degeneration OSI Pharmaceuticals, Inc. and Pfizer Inc. 2014 CIMZIA (certolizumab pegol) Crohn's disease, rheumatoid arthritis UCB Pharma 2014

-age-related macular and Pfizer Inc.

-degeneration

-CIMZIA (certolizumab pegol) Crohn's disease, UCB Pharma 2014

-rheumatoid arthritis

-PEGINTRON is a PEG-enhanced version of Merck's alpha interferon product, INTRON® A, which is used both as a monotherapy and in combination with REBETOL® (ribavirin) capsules for the treatment of chronic hepatitis C. Merck holds an exclusive worldwide license to PEGINTRON.
+PEGINTRON is a PEG-enhanced version of Merck's alpha interferon product, INTRON[®] A, which is used both as a monotherapy and in combination with REBETOL[®] (ribavirin) capsules for the treatment of chronic hepatitis C. Merck holds an exclusive worldwide license to PEGINTRON.
 We are entitled to receive royalties on Merck's worldwide sales of PEGINTRON until certain expiration dates set forth in the license agreement which are expected to occur in 2016 in the U.S., 2018 in Europe and 2019 in Japan.
 Merck is responsible for all manufacturing, marketing, and development activities for PEGINTRON.
 We designed PEGINTRON to allow for less frequent dosing and to yield greater efficacy, as compared to INTRON A.